pingcap/tidb/SECURITY.md

 Please kindly help provide as much vulnerability information as possible in the following format:

-Issue title*:
+- Issue title*:

-Overview*:
+- Overview*:

-Affected components and version number*:
+- Affected components and version number*:

-CVE number (if any):
+- CVE number (if any):

-Vulnerability verification process*:
+- Vulnerability verification process*:

-Contact information*:
+- Contact information*:

 *mean required

-Response time:
+# Response time

 The TiDB security team will confirm the vulnerabilities within 2 working days after your submission and keep in touch with you.